auth0-sandbox/auth0-application-development/module02-instructions.md

     ```bash
     $ mkcert -cert-file localhost-cert.pem -key-file localhost-cert-key.pem localhost mytestsite.localhost 127.0.0.1 ::1
     ```

+1. In the *Explorer* check the *certificates* folders at the top level of the project to make sure the files were created.

 1. In the terminal run the following command to find the path to the PEM file for the private certificate authority:
     ```bash